Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Data Availability

-Alongside this paper, we provide the QMC data and a potential fit to the QMC data suitable for use in LAMMPS.
+Alongside this paper, we provide the interlayer energy of bilayer graphene from QMC and a potential fit to the QMC data suitable for use in \lstinline{LAMMPS}, which is available online at \url{https://github.com/qmc-hamm/qmc_graphene_stacking_fault}.
 This data is suitable for use to perform atomic scale simulations of bilayer graphene, and has the level of accuracy comparable to the underlying quantum Monte Carlo calculations in the binding region.